-I will never forget the first night I slept in the desert camp in Morocco.
+I will never forget the first night I slept in a Morocco desert camp.
 It was magical and eerie at the same time, there were camels snoring, stars twinkling and I even kissed a cute boy while sitting on a sand dune in the dark.
 But to be quite honest, it wasn’t the most comfortable.

-Luckily I came about the Scarabeo Camp in the Agafay desert an hour and a half from the city.
-While Agafay is a stone desert (so you won’t find rolling sand dunes there), Scarabeo comes with all the Lawrence of Arabia romance you could want.
-And wine (important for my dad and I as you may have gathered by now) – a proper luxury desert camp close to Marrakech.
+Luckily I came across the Scarabeo Camp in the Agafay desert, easily reachable as a day trip from Marrakech and an hour and a half from the city.
+While Agafay is a stone desert (so you won’t find rolling sand dunes there), Scarabeo comes with all the Lawrence of Arabia romance you could want and wine (important for my dad and I as you may have gathered by now) so it truly deserves the title of a real ultimate luxury desert camp in Morocco.

 Scarabeo’s motto is ‘Dusty luxury in Marrakech’, a slogan I love and is a great stone desert equivalent to barefoot luxury (you definitely don’t want to walk around barefoot in this desert!) and you spend your day wonderfully disconnected here.
 Needless to say, there is no wifi (and very little cellphone reception at that), no TV, and no electricity.
 But still, fit for a luxury desert camp in Morocco sleeping arrangements are lavish, to say the least – this ain’t your regular Moroccan desert camp, this is glamping at its best!
 Even my father was impressed with the design of our tent which came with proper beds and sheets, romantic lanterns, and heaters (it is the desert after all!).
 The bathroom had a western toilet and something that resembled a shower, enough to rinse the remains of my camel encounter off.